 We are closer than ever before to removing four outdated, salmon-killing dams.

 Impacts from predation pale in comparison to the real threats.
-Sea lions are being held up as scapegoats and now are being marked for death by legislation based on poor science, and faulty management that won’t do anything to help salmon recovery.
-The so-called “Endangered Salmon and Fisheries Predation Prevention Act” would allow large-scale killing of sea lions and seals, while distracting from meaningful actions that would truly help endangered salmon – and orcas—but are not being undertaken.
+Sea lions are being held up as scapegoats and now are being marked for execution by legislation based on poor science, and faulty management that won’t do anything to help salmon recovery.

 - Human harvest quotas are significantly higher than the documented percentage of salmon runs taken by sea lions.
 The bill makes unsubstantiated claims that sea lions are eating close to a quarter of the fish in the runs, but there is no science behind that wild accusation.
 For example, in 2014, the government allowed fisheries to take up to 12% of endangered salmon populations; California sea lion predation that year was documented at 1.6% of the salmon run of several hundred thousand fish (including both endangered and non-listed salmon).